palmermarc/twenty-sixty-builder-addons/README.txt

 == Changelog ==

+= 1.0.4 =
+* Added in the Products module
+* Fixed an issue that was causing the Testimonials Module to not load because of a namespace issue
+* Updated all of the post types and taxonomies to only register new when they did not exist

 = 1.0.2 =
 * Removed all references of 'palmermarc.com' and gave credit directly to 2060digital.com
 * Added in the `testimonial` post type